 Our curriculum prepares graduates for careers working with patients experiencing clinical limitations (such as in cardiac rehabilitation), the average healthy adult in a community fitness program and/or athletes seeking training programs designed to maximize human performance.

-As the result of the strong science foundation found in our program, many of our graduates use their degrees as professional preparation to continue their education in medical school, physical therapy school and physician assistant programs.
+As the result of the strong science foundation found in our program, many of our graduates use their degrees as professional preparation to continue their education in medical school, athletic training, physical therapy school and physician assistant programs.